Sometimes it’s the little things that make the biggest difference…

 Ageing.
 How did this actually happen?

 As we age, our faces are subject to numerous changes.
 Our faces lose volume.
-Fatty tissue disappears, tissue sags and our natural levels of hyaluronic acid – that magical ingredient that gives us that gorgeous, youthful glow, slowly diminishes.
+Fat tissue disappears, tissue sags and our natural levels of hyaluronic acid – that magical ingredient that gives us that gorgeous, youthful glow, slowly diminishes.

 Our hormones change.
 Perimenopause, then menopause arrive without invitation, causing oestrogen levels to decline, dramatically affecting the moisture levels and elasticity of our skin.